tejaspatel1911/EveryFan.Recruitment/README.md

 4. Modify the PayoutEngine class so payout calculators are created by a factory class passed as a constructor parameter.

-## Bonus

-1. Modify the FiftyFiftyPayoutCalculator class so that the OddSplitWinnings test passes.
+5. Modify the FiftyFiftyPayoutCalculator class so that the OddSplitWinnings test passes.
 In the event of payouts not being equally divisible among the winners the remainder should be randomly distributed.

-2. Write some more tests to demonstrate that your solution works in other cases.
+6. Write some more tests to demonstrate that your solution works in other cases.